-The Government and Public Affairs (GPA) Department raises the Group’s awareness of the general political context, the main challenges faced by public authorities, and more specific policy issues.
-In line with Solvay’s values and ethics, the Group GPA team works to foster long-term partnerships with public authorities and other relevant stakeholders by building on transparent and constructive dialogue.
+The Government and Public Affairs Department raises the Group’s awareness of the general political context, the main challenges faced by public authorities, and more specific policy issues.
+In line with Solvay’s values and ethics and with the aim of supporting the best possible business environment, the Group Government and Public Affairs team works to foster long-term partnerships with public authorities and other relevant stakeholders by building on transparent and constructive dialogue.

 Commitments and positions

-- Fight against climate change: Solvay supports the Paris Climate agreement and contributes to its implementation.
-In this context, Solvay pleads for the development of a clear, predictable, and sustainable legislative framework for Climate Change policy in the EU and globally, ensuring a balanced transition to a low carbon economy.
+- Promote climate change solutions for the energy transition: Solvay supports the Paris Climate agreement and contributes to its implementation.
+In this context, Solvay argues for the development of a clear, predictable, and sustainable legislative framework for Climate Change policy in the European Union and globally, ensuring a balanced transition to a low carbon economy;

-- Competitiveness: Solvay advocates for a regulatory system that fosters industrial innovation and creates highly skilled jobs worldwide.
+- Competitiveness: Solvay advocates for a regulatory system that fosters entrepreneurship and industrial innovation and creates highly skilled jobs worldwide;

-- Responsible chemicals handling: Solvay’s CEO sponsors the International Council of Chemistry Associations’ (ICCA) Responsible Care program to encourage the safe handling of chemicals around the world and across the value chain.
+- Responsible chemicals handling: Solvay sponsors the International Council of Chemistry Associations’ (ICCA) Responsible Care program to encourage the safe handling of chemicals around the world and across the value chain;

-- Environment: Solvay collaborates with trade associations and public authorities to develop and implement effective environmental regulations and standards.
+- Environment: Solvay collaborates with trade associations and public authorities in the development and implementation of effective environmental regulations and standards;

-- Trade: as an international company, Solvay recognizes the importance of free trade.
+- Promote global trade: as an international company, Solvay recognizes the importance of free trade based upon a multilateral trading system.
 Reducing trade barriers is essential for economic growth and thus for industrial activity.

 Resources and responsibilities

-The Solvay Global GPA team counts nineteen employees, who work to establish a permanent dialogue and a long-term partnership with public authorities and other relevant stakeholders.
+The roughly 18-member Solvay global Government and Public Affairs team works to establish a permanent dialogue and long-term partnerships with public authorities and other relevant stakeholders.

 This includes participation in many trade associations, such as the World Business Council for Sustainable Development (WBCSD), the International Council of Chemistry Associations (ICCA), BusinessEurope, the European Round Table of Industrialists (ERT), the American Chemistry Council (ACC), the European Chemical Industry Council (CEFIC), and Corporate and Social Responsibility Europe (CSR).